 Divorce is devastating for everyone involved, especially children.
-Telling your
+One of the

-you’ll ever have.
-Even if the announcement isn’t a complete
+to your kids.
+Even if the announcement isn’t a complete surprised—whether

 Apply these helpful tips when you talk to your children about divorce: